 While financial buyers may be better placed than strategic buyers, more than half of survey respondents expect the overall level of European M&A activity to increase over the next 12 months, with both corporates and PE firms eager to make up for lost time.
 This stands in stark contrast to last year’s poll, in which 78% of interviewees were preparing for a decrease in M&A.

-In Q2 2021, Mergermarket surveyed senior executives from 240 corporates and 90 PE firms based in Europe, the Americas and APAC regions about their expectations for the European M&A market in the year ahead.
+In the second quarter of 2021, Mergermarket surveyed senior executives from 240 corporates and 90 private equity firms based in Europe, the Americas and APAC regions about their expectations for the European M&A market in the year ahead.